Thursday, September 29, 2011

 Risk Taker/Rule Breaker

-I once had a saying--I'm not a risk taker or a rule breaker.
+I once had a saying — I'm not a risk-taker or a rule-breaker.
 Funny how one can have a motto and not even know it.
-I did though.
-Especially the risk taking part.
+I did, though, especially the risk-taking part.
 I don't particularly like taking risks.
 Some thrive on it.
 Not me.
 At least that's what I thought.
-Risk taking for me is scary.
+Risk-taking for me is scary.
 It's putting myself out there where I might (or might not) get hurt.
-It's exposing myself to others and it's being transparent.
-It's setting aside fear and stepping off a ledge--free-falling into the unknown.
+It's about exposing myself to others and being transparent.
+It's setting aside fear and stepping off a ledge — free-falling into the unknown.
 That's my perspective anyway.
-It's frightening and terrifying and I just plain do not like taking risks.
+It's frightening and terrifying, and I just plain do not like taking risks.
 At least that's what I thought.

 And yet the life that I live says something completely different about me.
-So, if I live life one way, and if I walk out my life in a certain way, and if I do something a specific way--then it must speak to what is true about me.
-It was something a friend said to me in passing that gave me pause, she made an innocent statement meant as a compliment.
+So, if I live life one way, and if I walk out my life in a certain way, and if I do something in a specific way — then it must speak to what is true about me.
+It was something a friend said to me in passing that gave me pause; she made an innocent statement meant as a compliment.
 It was one of those declarations that opened my eyes to the truth about who I really am.
 I am a risk taker.
 I guess.

 I am not brave.
 Believe me, I'm not.
 However, I refuse to live a life of fear.
-When I pray and when I hear--I do and go.
+When I pray and when I hear — I do and go.
 It was a big risk for us to move across the nation.
 We moved from one culture to another.
 I never realized just how big the US was until I moved away from California.
 It's huge!
 And, it's multicultural.
 It really is.
-There are so many differing beliefs and attitudes, styles and accents.
+There are so many differing beliefs, attitudes, styles, and accents.
 It's a fascinating sociological study.

-Also, when moving here I knew that most likely my children would meet their future someones and settle down out this way.
+Also, when moving here, I knew that most likely my children would meet their future spouses and settle down out this way.
 It was a risk that I was willing to take because I had prayed and trusted.

-And, I know that it is a big risk every time I step foot on an airplane and onto another country, but it brings me excitement and joy.
-And yes, I think about my health and my age--which is why I take care of myself.
+And I know that it is a big risk every time I set foot on an airplane and enter another country, but it brings me excitement and joy.
+And yes, I think about my health and my age, which is why I take care of myself.
 I'm not going to stop living due to fear of the unknown.
-I'm going to risk it, and go and see and do.
-And not worry about the what ifs.
+I'll go and see and do.
+And not worry about the what-ifs.

-I'm finding that the older I get the more risks in life I'm willing to take.
-I don't want to be laying on my deathbed one day thinking--I wish I'd done this or that.
+I'm finding that the older I get, the more risks I'm willing to take in life.
+I don't want to be lying on my deathbed one day thinking--I wish I'd done this or that.
 If only I had...

-No, I want to be laying there thanking God for all the wonderful life experiences that He allowed in my life.
-For every aspect of my life, from the people, He brought into it, to the homes and cities I've lived in, to the countries I've visited--I will always be so very grateful.
+No, I want to be lying there, thanking God for all the wonderful life experiences He has allowed me to have.
+For every aspect of my life, from the people He brought into it, to the homes and cities I've lived in, to the countries I've visited--I will always be so very grateful.

-And as for as rule breaking, well, I still don't like to break the rules.
+And as for rule-breaking, well, I still don't like to break the rules.
 They are put in place for a reason.
-I don't speed, or cross the street on a red light.
-And I never J walk--no way.
+I don't speed or cross the street on a red light.
+And I never J-walk — no way.
 Rules make me feel safe.
 And maybe that's the point--I can take a risk if I'm held together by some rules.

 Friday, September 23, 2011